mlcommons/inference/v0.5/recommendation/README.md

 `--samples-per-query` number of samples per query in MultiStream scenario.

-`--samples-to-aggregate` number of samples to aggregate and treat as a single sample during runs.
+`--samples-to-aggregate` number of samples to aggregate and treat as a single sample.
+This number will stay fixed during runs.

+`--min-samples-to-aggregate, --max-samples-to-aggregate` number of samples to aggregate and treat as a single sample.
+This number will vary randomly between min and max during runs.

 `--accuracy` perform inference on the entire dataset to validate achieved model accuracy/AUC metric.

 `--find-peak-performance` determine the maximumum QPS for the Server and samples per query for the MultiStream, while not applicable to other scenarios.

 ## License